GT-ARC/opaca-core/doc/api.md

 ### `POST /containers`

 * deploy new Agent Container onto this platform; the body specifies the image to be deployed (not all fields have to be present, e.g. no "description", but image-name, ports, and parameters, if any) and any arguments (i.e. values for the parameters), passed as environment variables and optional a configuration for the container environment in use (e.g. which Kubernetes node to use).
+Parameter "pull" can be used to force to (not) pull the image before deployment, regardless of whether it is locally present, overriding the setting in the `ALWAYS_PULL_IMAGES` environment variable.
 * body: `PostAgentContainer`
 * output: ID of the created AgentContainer (string)
 * errors: 404 if image not found, 502 (bad gateway) if container did not start properly